sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 - Insert the latest or custom [_Moscow time_](https://thebitcoinmanual.com/btc-culture/glossary/moscow-time/).
 - Insert the latest or custom _Moscow time at block height_, the [Moscow Time Bot](https://njump.me/npub1030jfcwftah37a242jv0qqvmuyje5ew8tt59rs3477c4e8ugurhqzdwcta) format.
 - Add a link to your preferred block explorer for the block height.
-- Choose your preferred block height and Moscow time formats.
+- Display the block height and Moscow time in your preferred formats.

 ## Usage